arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/datasheet/datasheet.md

 # Description

-The MKR WAN 1310 is a miniature sized module containing a Cortex M0+ SAMD21 processor, the Murata CMWX1ZZABZ LoRa® module, a crypto chip (the ECC508), and a 2MByte SPI Flash.
+The Arduino MKR WAN 1310 is a miniature sized module containing a Arm® Cortex®-M0+ SAMD21 processor, the Murata CMWX1ZZABZ LoRa® module, a crypto chip (the ECC508), and a 2MByte SPI Flash.
 The module can either be mounted as a DIP component throughout the already mounted headers.
 Like most Arduino MKR form factor boards the MKR WAN 1310 can be powered via USB, via headers orconnecting a Lithium or Lithium Polymer battery to the embedded battery charger (the BQ24195L).

 # Target Areas:
 Maker